 Inside the Black Cultural Center, this collection encapsulates African American experience and the thought inherent to the civil rights movement.
-Students use this library as both a reading room and collaborative space, as there is ample table space, comfortable seating, and desktop computers.

 In Hebrew, "Beit" means house.
 "Midrash" comes from the word root that means to seek, to search out, to dig for meaning.
 A Beit Midrash is a House of Study.
 The Swarthmore College Beit Midrash, a joint project of the Libraries and the Department of Religion, offers unique access to the rich tradition of Jewish textual interpretation in the liberal arts environment.